SinTan1729/chhoto-url/INSTALLATION.md

 In the event of a collision, this variable will result in a single retry attempt using a UID four digits longer than `slug_length`.
 It has no effect for adjective-name slugs.

+_Note: If not set, one retry will be attempted, just like adjective-name slugs.
+But it would use the same slug length._

 ### `listen_address`

 The address Chhoto URL will bind to.
 Defaults to `0.0.0.0`.